Wilby Primary

 Mrs Berkley - Class Teacher

-Teaching Assistants: Mrs Coduri-Dunn, Mrs Kent, Mrs Kerry, Mrs Warnes, Mrs Strutt, Mrs Knight
+Teaching Assistants: Mrs Coduri-Dunn, Mrs Warnes, Mrs Kent, Mrs Knight, Miss Knights

 LEARNING:

-This term, Mrs Berkley will be teaching Wren class alongside Mrs Wiseman and Mrs Coduri-Dunn.
+This term, I will be teaching Wren class alongside Mrs Coduri-Dunn and Mrs Evans.
 We can be contacted via Dojo at any time and will respond during the school day to any messages sent, any messages sent after school hours may be read but not actioned until the next day.

-PE will be on a Friday afternoon and children should come into school in PE kits on Fridays, please make sure your child is dresses appropriately for these lessons as Mrs Coduri-Dunn hopes to be outside with them when possible.
-Please can we take this opportunity to remind children than trainers should be worn for PE lessons to allow the children to move safely and successfully.
+PE will now be on a Wednesday afternoon, and children should come into school in PE kits on that day.
+Please make sure your child is dressed appropriately for these lessons as Mrs Coduri-Dunn hopes to be outside with them when possible.

-PSHE will follow the no-outsiders scheme will some reflected education sessions to give children an insight into their own development and emotions.
+PSHE will continue to follow the no-outsiders scheme will some reflected education sessions to give children an insight into their own development and emotions.

 Kind regards,